morganstockham/academic_site/content/authors/admin/_index.md

 # - Visitors
 ---

-Morgan Stockham is a PhD Student in Applied Microeconomics at Claremont Graduate University in Claremont, CA. She has spent the last year researching prosecutors and creating actionable insights for a rural count in Virginia and researching the use of natural language processing with textual data from World War II.
-She is deeply interested in turning her focus on congressional success and elected officials' effects on communties.
-She intends to graduate with her PhD in December of 2021 or May of 2022.
+I am a PhD Student in Applied Microeconomics at Claremont Graduate University in Claremont, CA. I have spent the last year researching prosecutors and creating actionable insights for a rural count in Virginia and researching the use of natural language processing with textual data from World War II.
+I am deeply interested in turning my focus on congressional success and elected officials' effects on communties.
+I intend to graduate with my PhD in December of 2021 or May of 2022.